danajardell/danajardell.github.io/content/portfolio/leafly-usability.md

 #### Future Work

-If I could conduct this project again, I would find a tool that would allow me to conduct a comparative usability test using live websites, rather than static prototypes.
-I think this limited the insights we were able to gather during usability testing as users were only able to click to areas that we enabled and could not freely navigate.
+If I could conduct this project again, I would conduct the comparative usability test using live websites, rather than static prototypes.
+Doing this would provide more robust insights as users were only able to click areas that we enabled and could not freely navigate.